Gladstone Regional Council area

 - A smaller percentage of resident workers (Mining) employed as Professionals (12.1% compared to 13.8%)

-The number of people in the resident workers (Mining)] in Gladstone Regional Council area increased by 36 between 2011 and 2016.
+The number of resident workers (Mining) in Gladstone Regional Council area increased by 36 between 2011 and 2016.

-The largest changes in the occupations of the resident workers (Mining) between 2011 and 2016 in Gladstone Regional Council area were for those employed as:
+The largest change in the occupations of the resident workers between 2011 and 2016 in Gladstone Regional Council area were those employed as: